 To advance its bioinspired research mission, the Biodesign Institute has established different research centers and has more than 200 active research projects.
-Its 65 tenured research faculty, who include one Nobel Prize winner and four National Academy members, publish in top-tier, high impact scientific journals and collaborate with research and commercial enterprises around the world.
+Its 150 tenured faculty, who include one Nobel Prize winner and National Academy members, publish in top-tier, high impact scientific journals and collaborate with research and commercial enterprises around the world.

 ASU’s efforts feed into and harmonize with a statewide initiative, Arizona’s Bioscience Roadmap, to build a robust bioscience economy in Arizona.
 This focused statewide effort began in 2002 with the promulgation of the Bioscience Roadmap that outlined the following returns to the community:

 - greater availability of new medical treatments for Arizona residents

 - opportunity to build a higher-wage, skilled, and technology-driven employment base, with added benefit of an industry that provides jobs at various skill levels